The Tastes of Home: Polish Cuisine in the New World

 Missing fried fish

-Pierogi Fest: Vanessa Izokaitis and Sara Kubisz of Indianapolis, Indiana do the 'Hokey Pokey', Indiana, photo: Paul Warner/Getty Images
+Pierogi Fest: Vanessa Izokaitis & Sara Kubisz of Indianapolis, Indiana do the 'Hokey Pokey', Indiana, photo: Paul Warner / Getty Images

 The 10 Best Restaurants in Warsaw